heyqule/enemy_race_manager/doc/Boss_Mode.md

 ## Boss Mode

 - The Boss Base are discovered by sending PSI-Emitter satellites.
-10% chance, not configurable.
 - Only one boss base can exist in a game at a time, regardless of races / surfaces.
-- Add BOSS_GROUP_SIZE setting (default 100, range 50 - 500)
+- Add BOSS_GROUP_SIZE setting (default 100, range 50 - 1000)

 ## Boss Base functionalities
 ####When the psi-emitter launched